 It’s very difficult to figure out exactly what happens on the dark web.
 As mentioned earlier, you need to know specific URLs or have good reliable search engines in order to get to the right dark web websites.
 It’s quite hard to stumble onto the right website when all the web addresses are random combinations of digits and letters.

 We can’t make any definite claims, as the dark web is constantly changing and remains largely hidden to many.
 However, in general, these are some of the things you may find on the dark web:

 - Black markets

-- Fraudulent or otherwise dangerous websites
+- Fraudulent or otherwise dangerous dark web sites

-- Email services, fora and other forms of anonymous online communication
+- Email services, fora, and other forms of anonymous online communication

-- Bitcoin websites
+- Bitcoin and cryptocurrency websites